fertrig/trigoso.xyz/static/resume.md

 ### marGo
 _Senior Software Engineer • April 2014 - May 2015 • [margo.me](https://margo.me)_

-Worked hand-in-hand with the CTO to develop a highly scalable cloud distributed system.
+**Built a highly scalable cloud distributed system using Javascript, C#, and ASP.NET MVC.**

+Worked hand-in-hand with the CTO.

 Developed the backend of the system using C# and ASP.NET MVC.
 Built the web front end using Javascript and Knockout; and a mobile app using Xamarin.